Test Coupons & Witness Boards

 Coverage & thickness validation tools for conformal coating processes

-Simple infographic showing conformal coating test coupons, witness boards, why they’re essential, key design features, and placement/documentation points.
+Simple infographic showing conformal coating test coupons, witness boards, why they are essential, key design features and placement documentation points

 Why test coupons and witness boards are essential